SchulzLab/TEPIC/README.md

 * -i minutes that should be spend at most per chromosome to find matching random regions (default 3).
 * -j Flag indicating that the reference genome contains a chr prefix.
 * -t Flag indicating that the annotation should be based on transcripts, not on genes.
+* -h Loop file containing chromatin contacts.
+Only intrachromosomal contacts are supported.
+* -s Loop window used to link a gene to a chromatin loop (default 5000).

 ## Output
 Depending on the used arguments, TEPIC produces files containing: